Platformus/Platformus-Docs/fundamentals/platformus_core/cultures.rst

 you can turn off this behavior using the :ref:`configurations <configurations>` and have shorter URLs.
 In this case, the default culture will be used to display the content (but you can change the way culture is selected for the requests).

+Of course, you can use different ways to determine request culture.
+For example, the ``Accept-Language`` header.

 There is the special
 `DefaultCultureManager <https://github.com/Platformus/Platformus/blob/master/src/Platformus.Core/Services/Defaults/DefaultCultureManager.cs#L15>`_